ARTICLE / THE MAKING OF... SERIES

 In FryAway, my two worlds are coming together to create products that speak to who I am and what I care about.
 I am marrying my love of cooking with my deep respect for this planet, with a product that solves a universal problem for home cooks: what to do with leftover oil.

-So having said that, what was the spark behind the FryAway idea?
+So having said that, how did you come up with the FryAway idea?

 The seed for FryAway was planted several years ago over a dinner conversation with friends.
 A 250-meter long Fatberg, weighing a hefty 130 tons had just been discovered in London.